-In his early works, the artist used cut-out papers enhanced with acrylic or colored pencils and created scenes with historical or mythological accents.
-To this technique, he quickly added the technique of cold enamel, which is still present today in his work.
+In his early works, the artist used cut-out papers, enhanced with acrylic or colored pencils, and created scenes with historical or mythological accents.
+To this technique, he added the technique of cold enamel, which is still present today in his work.
 The supports of his works are transparent when he handles glass or opaque, with the use of slate or cardboard.
-He has composed series in which references to Bonnard and Matisse constitute many tributes and winks to some of the great elders, all on the scale of a postcard.
-Lover of detail, he works as a goldsmith, chisels his figures and guilloches into his backgrounds.
-He rediscovered the patience of the illuminators, to the point of revisiting the mutinous and phantasmagorical convolutions of the medieval manuscripts.
+He has composed series in which references to Bonnard and Matisse constitute tributes and winks to some of the great elders, all on the scale of a postcard.
+Lover of detail, he works as a goldsmith, chisels his figures and guilloches his backgrounds.
+He has rediscovered the patience of the illuminators, to the point of revisiting the mutinous and phantasmagorical convolutions of the medieval manuscripts.

 What is striking, in view of the work accomplished during the two decades of creation, is the high coherence of the subject, the constant attempt to renew himself, and finally, the absolute sincerity of an extraordinary commitment.
 In today’s art, where these characteristics are constantly being undermined by more incisive or demonstrative forms, his work remains one of the most unique, authentic and engaging adventures led by an artist of his generation.

 In 2004, Philippe Favier was invited by the Musée d’Art Contemporain de Lyon to invest the exhibition spaces for more than a year, which gave rise to a vast cartographic installation entitled Géographie à l’usage des gauchers, evoking the notions of travel and exploration that recur in the artist’s work.
 In 2013, he presented a more photographic body of work at the Maison Européenne de la Photographie in Paris.
 The exhibition NOIR… thus highlights a meticulous work of cut-out photographs, recomposed into paintings on a black or white background.